 A 6502 implementation of the Forth language makes excellent use of zero page (ie, addresses $0000-00FF, ZP for short) for a data stack, using X as the stack pointer, INX and DEX to increment and decrement that pointer, and indexed (and sometimes indexed indirect) addressing.
 Again, this is separate from the return stack (which uses the 6502 hardware stack), and it makes many operations much more practical than trying to pass parameters between routines on the hardware stack in page 1.
 Even though it's called the "data stack," note that byte pairs on this stack can be anything, whether for example a constant that you put there, an address of a variable or routine or string, a pointer into an array, math inputs and outputs, flags, etc..
 We will be doing the same thing here in assembly.

 It works particularly well in ZP because of the extra addressing modes, especially that most of the accumulator-oriented instructions have a (ZP,X) addressing mode but not an (abs,X) addressing mode.
 It's almost like the 6502 was designed for Forth (although I'm sure Chuck Peddle and Bill Mensch were not thinking of Forth when they designed the 6502).
 You can for example calculate an address on the data stack and then read the contents of that address with LDA(ZP,X).
 There is no corresponding LDA(abs,X), so obviously it works better to have the data stack in ZP.
-As a plus, in Forth, X seldom needs to be saved and used for anything other than the stack pointer.
-Yes, the stack takes precious ZP space; but again, it reduces the need for so many variables to be in ZP.
+As a plus, using this method, X seldom needs to be saved and used for anything other than the stack pointer; so you don't need to lament the loss of your X. X won't often need to be saved and restored for other things.
+And yes, the stack takes precious ZP space; but again, it reduces the need for so many variables to be in ZP.

 Ok, so you want an assembly-language example.
 Expanding on the above, let's say that